coq/ceps/text/042-unify-definition-fixpoint-syntax.md

 already mostly are when in proof mode because the `Qed` and `Defined` commands are not forced upon the user).

+We could also decide to implement this plan but make `Definition` and `Theorem` fully interchangeable.
+A `Theorem` with a body would be transparent by default, an `opaque` attribute could be used on `Definition` or `Theorem` to make the body opaque.

 # Unresolved questions

 The name of attributes `opaque` and `transparent` may be confusing